 Who’s Eligible for Medicare Part B?

 Since Part B is voluntary, there are different eligibility requirements.
-If you qualify for premium-free Part A, then you also qualify for Part B.
+If you qualify for premium-free Part A, you also qualify for Part B.

-Just keep in mind that if you enroll in each part separately, there are specific dates for enrolling in Part B. You can’t just join anytime you want.
+Remember that if you enroll in each part separately, there are specific dates for enrolling in Part B. You can’t just join anytime you want.

 What Does Medicare Part B Cover?

-Preventive Services include yearly wellness check-ups, flu shots, or standard medical tests designated to detect diseases early, thus reducing the cost of treatment and the likelihood of bad outcomes.
+Preventive Services include yearly wellness checkups, flu shots, or standard medical tests designated to detect diseases early, thus reducing the cost of treatment and the likelihood of bad outcomes.